Matthew Engle Adjunct Professor of Law

 JD, Washington and Lee University

 Matthew Engle is a partner in the firm of Donovan & Engle in Charlottesville, Virginia.
-He is a graduate of Washington and Lee University School of Law, where he currently serves as co-director of the Virginia Capital Case Clearinghouse (VC3) clinic and teaches a course on the death penalty.
+He is a graduate of Washington and Lee University School of Law, where he currently teaches a course on the death penalty and previously served as co-director of the Virginia Capital Case Clearinghouse (VC3) clinic.

 After receiving his JD with honors in 2001, Matthew joined the Virginia Bar and took at job as a Staff Attorney at the Virginia Capital Representation Resource Center, a non-profit law office in Charlottesville that provides representation to death-sentenced inmates in state and federal habeas corpus litigation, appeals, and clemency proceedings.
 After six years at VCRRC, Matthew took a position with the Office of the Capital Defender for Northern Virginia, a public defender office that represents indigent inmates against whom the Commonwealth is seeking the death penalty.
 From 2007-10, he provided pre-trial and trial defense to inmates charged with serious felonies, including capital murder.